derRiesenOtter/bachelor/docs/thesis/discussion.typ

 do require structural predictions and additional processing using tools like AlphaFold and DSSP.
-In contrast, PSPire used 44 features, many of which are derived from simple amino acid compositions but also include complex descriptors requiring external computation.
+In contrast, PSPire used 44 features, many of which are derived from simple amino acid compositions but also include complex features requiring external computation.
 Despite this feature richness, the
 @cnn model achieved comparable results.

 A second major benefit of @nn models is their ability to process whole